-So who are British-Paharis?
+So who are British Paharis?

 No big deal.

-Except to say, the wider area’s history predates the emergence of the modern Republics of Pakistan, India and Afghanistan by centuries, if not by millenia.
-The fact that there’s a conflict over parts of this region, means saying someone is ‘Indian’ or ‘Pakistani’ doesn’t shed any light on the culture of the people who live between Indian and Pakistani checkpoints and borders.
-Neither does it tell you anything about how the people perceive themselves and how their forbears perceived themselves centuries earlier.
-Worse still, the actual territories in dispute involve a third ‘identity’, namely that of ‘Jammu & Kashmir’ which is not straightforward at all.
+Except to say, the history of the Pahari cultural sphere predates the emergence of the modern Republics of Pakistan, India and Afghanistan by centuries, if not by millenia.
+The fact that there’s conflict over parts of this region, means saying someone is ‘Indian’ or ‘Pakistani’ does not shed light on the culture of the people living between Indian and Pakistani military checkpoints and closed borders.
+How the people perceive themselves and how their forbears perceived themselves centuries earlier is an altogether different proposition.
+Worse, the actual territories in dispute involve a third ‘identity’, namely that of ‘Kashmir’ which is not straightforward at all.

 It’s difficult though.